tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 But these knowledge are essential if you want to understand what you are doing.

 Unlike Matlab, C/C++ are compiled language.
-Meaning their code (code is text) need to be translated (compiled) into executable files (binary files, just seriers menaningless numbers, at least meaningless for most human).
+Meaning their code (code is text) need to be translated (compiled) into executable files (binary files, just series meaningless numbers, at least meaningless for most human).

 C/C++ are compiled languages.
 Meaning, the general way of writing and executing a C program, is